FREQUENTLY ASKED QUESTIONS

 What kind of performance opportunities are there?

 New York Campus:

-Productions: Each fall and spring term, students are eligible to audition for productions.
-In the fall, there is an Institute Show, and there is a Musical Theatre Production each spring.
+Current students are eligible to audition for productions in the Fall and Winter terms – an Institute Show in the Fall and a joint NYU-Institute musical in the Winter.
 Students of all levels are encouraged to audition for these shows.

 In the summer term, there is a student-developed StrasbergWORKS Production that offers students a crash course in creating and producing their own work.
-Students are called upon to assemble a production team of designers, producers, and stage managers (made up of their peers) in order to mount and produce an original work.
+Students are called upon to assemble a team of designers, producers, stage managers and actors (made up of their peers) in order to mount an original student-written work.

-The Two Year Conservatory Program offers a Final Culminating Performance with invited industry guests.
+The Two-Year Conservatory Program offers a final culminating Conservatory Performance with invited industry guests.

 New York Campus: We provide admitted students with a housing resource list and access to a private Facebook group where they can meet prospective roommates.
 Students are responsible for finding their own housing and usually live within 45 minute commute in Manhattan, Brooklyn, Queens, and New Jersey.
-There is a good mass transit system in NYC and no car is needed.
+There are excellent mass transit systems in NYC and no car is needed.